Basshunter: Music videos

 Music videos for "Now You're Gone", "All I Ever Wanted", "Angel in the Night", "I Miss You", "Every Morning", "I Promised Myself", "Saturday" and "Northern Light" were directed by Alex Herron.
 His series of music videos with Aylar Lie received media attention.
-"Now You're Gone" became the most-viewed YouTube video in the UK in 2008 and the third-most-viewed YouTube video of 2009 with 65 million views.
+"Now You're Gone" became the most-viewed YouTube video in the United Kingdom in 2008 and the third-most-viewed YouTube video of 2009 with 65 million views.
 The music video for "Saturday" charted at number one in Poland.

 Other activities

 Philanthropy

 In 2008 and 2010, Basshunter appeared at the charity event Cash for Kids.
 He also appeared at the charity event Musikhjälpen in 2008.
 In February 2012, Norton Hill School's Quantock House organized a 20-hour charity sleep-over with Basshunter's song "Now You're Gone" playing non-stop, collecting more than £2,000 in the event to raise funds for the charities Time is Precious and Cancer Research UK.
 The event was repeated in 2015 with the same results.